Want to study this course from the comfort of your own home? We have an online only version of this course available. Click here to find out more.

-Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field, therefore all modules listed are subject to change.
+Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field.
+The course content is therefore reviewed on an annual basis to ensure our courses remain up-to-date so modules listed are subject to change.

 Please note that in both years, you choose between two modules - Theory, Practice and Responsibility (Child and Adolescent) and Theory, Practice and Responsibility (Adult) - depending on your preferred route.

 We understand that deciding where and what to study is a very important decision for you.
 We’ll make all reasonable efforts to provide you with the courses, services and facilities as described on our website.
 However, if we need to make material changes, for example due to significant disruption, or in response to COVID-19, we’ll let our applicants and students know as soon as possible.

 Components are the blocks of study that make up your course.
 A component may have a set module which you must study, or a number of modules from which you can choose.

 Each component has a status and carries a certain number of credits towards your qualification.

 |Status||What this means|

 ||You must take the set module for this component and you must pass.
 No failure can be permitted.

 ||You can choose which module to study from the available options for this component but you must pass.
 No failure can be permitted.|